briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 degree.

 6. _(f)_ It is not a violation of this section for a prosecuting attorney to appoint assistants and employees in accordance with Ohio R.C.
-309.06 and 2921.421, or for a chief legal officer of a municipal corporation or an official designated as prosecutor in a municipal corporation to appoint assistants and employees in accordance with Ohio R.C.
-733.621 and 2921.421.
+[309.06][ORC Section 309.06] and 2921.421, or for a chief legal officer of a municipal corporation or an official designated as prosecutor in a municipal corporation to appoint assistants and employees in accordance with Ohio R.C.
+[733.621][ORC Section 733.621] and 2921.421.

 7. _(g)_ Any public contract in which a public official, a member of the public official's family, or any of the public official's business associates has an